 Many LASIK centers focus their training, investments, and advertising on LASIK and don’t offer LASIK alternatives.
 After all, LASIK surgery holds a well-deserved spot as one of the most successful elective procedures in medical history.
 Just as every person is unique, so are our eyes.
 There is no one-size-fits-all solution, and for many patients, Visian ICL is the best option.

 Your Brinton Vision Ocular Analysis will provide the information needed to develop a customized, personalized plan to help you obtain visual freedom.

 Visian ICL technology may not be as commonly known as LASIK, but it has been proven to be safe and effective for decades.
 ICL has been used outside of the United States since 1993 and is known internationally as EVO Visian ICL or EVO Visian Toric ICL.
-More than half a million people in 60 countries have received ICL implants, and that number is growing.
-Every six minutes, someone is given the visual freedom an implant has to offer.
+More than 800,000 people in 60 countries have received ICL implants, and that number is growing.
+Every six minutes, someone is given the visual freedom a lens has to offer.